kirby-deprecated-plugins/kirby-plugin-manager/readme.md

 ### 1. Add code to `site.php`

-1. If you don't already have a `site.php` in your `site` folder, create it.
+1. If you don't already have a `site.php` in your main directory of your site (next to the index.php), create it.
 1. Add the code below to your `site.php` file.

 ```php